MarcosLaffitte/EEquAAM/README.md

 ```
 python  MappingTool.py  [myFile_id.smiles]
 ```
 ###### The output will include a plain-text file [myFile_aam.smiles] containing the annotated SMILES of those suitable and balanced reactions that were completely mapped by the three mappers.
+The extension of tese files is again *.smiles.
+Nevertheless the have different formats.
 See <a href="./MappingTool">MappingTool</a> for an example of the input and output formats.<br/>